nautobot/nautobot-app-bgp-models/docs/dev/models.md

 - Status (FK to Nautobot `Status`)

+!!! note
-> The classification of a session as BGP "internal" or "external" is useful in the construction of queries and filters but does not need to be stored as an actual database attribute (as it is implied by whether the ASNs of the two BGPPeerEndpoints involved are identical or different).
+    The classification of a session as BGP "internal" or "external" is useful in the construction of queries and filters but does not need to be stored as an actual database attribute (as it is implied by whether the ASNs of the two BGPPeerEndpoints involved are identical or different).
 It is implemented as a derived property of the `Peering` model.

 ### Inheritance between models